Rum & Cachaça

 Making Molasses

-The boil and spin process is done a total of three times, resulting in three tiers of molasses concentration: light molasses (aka first, sweet, mild or Barbados molasses), dark molasses (aka second or full molasses) and finally, black strap molasses.
+The boil and spin process is done a total of three times, resulting in three tiers of molasses concentration: light molasses (aka first, sweet, mild, or Barbados molasses), dark molasses (aka second or full molasses) and finally, blackstrap molasses.
 Blackstrap is most commonly used to make rum.
 The first two are used more for baking, they can be used for rum - they’re just more expensive.

-Molasses is far too viscous or yeast to survive, so it needs to be cut with water to ferment.
+Molasses is far too viscous for yeast to survive, so it needs to be cut with water to ferment.
 The style of rum being made will determine how much water is added to yield certain flavor characteristics.

 Caribbean territories held by European nations in the 17th century